-Diane’s fascination with everything around her started when she was a young girl, witnessing her father reading two newspapers a day and watching the TV news every evening.
+Diane’s fascination with everything around her started when she was young, growing up in a two-newspaper/TV news household.
 During the summer, she was held captive in the back seat of her parents’ Plymouth Fury as they traveled the United States.

 In 2017, Diane won a silver award in the national Lowell Thomas Travel Journalism Competition for “Amsterdam Restaurant Takes Food From Wasted to Tasted,” which ran in the New York Times.
 In 2012, Diane won the Personal Essay category in the American Society of Journalists and Authors Awards for “Once, a Husband,” published in the New York Times, and also was awarded an Emerging Artists Grant from the Durham Arts Council to assist with transgender-themed writing.
 In 2008, Diane won a national Lowell Thomas Travel Journalism Award for her New York Times story on regional home exchanges.

 Diane’s farm-travel guidebook Farm Fresh North Carolina, the first of its kind in the country, came out in 2011 from the University of North Carolina Press, which has since launched a “Farm Fresh” series.
-Diane has contributed to other books, including Lonely Planet’s “Epic Bike Rides of Europe” in 2020; “27 Views of Durham” in 2012; the Boston Globe’s “Checking In 2007: Places to Stay in New England,” and “The New York Times Practical Guide to Practically Everything: The Essential Companion for Everyday Life,” in 2006.
+Diane has contributed to several books: Lonely Planet’s “Epic Bike Rides of Europe” in 2020; “Modern Love: True Stories of Love, Loss, and Redemption” in 2019; “Every True Pleasure: LGBTQ Tales of North Carolina in 2019; “27 Views of Durham” in 2012; the Boston Globe’s “Checking In: Places to Stay in New England” in 2007; and “The New York Times Practical Guide to Practically Everything: The Essential Companion for Everyday Life,” in 2006.

 Diane occasionally teaches writing workshops and consults with tourism entities, especially in lesser-known or rural areas.